twisted/twisted/docs/web/howto/using-twistedweb.rst

 Twisted Web provides an abstraction of this browser-tracking behavior called the *Session object* .
-Calling ``request.getSession()`` checks to see if a session cookie has been set; if not, it creates a unique session id, creates a Session object, stores it in the Site, and returns it.
+Calling ``request.getSession()`` checks to see if a session cookie has been set; if not, it creates a unique session id, creates a Session object, stores it in the Server, and returns it.
 If a session object already exists, the same session object is returned.
 In this way, you can store data specific to the session in the session object.

 .. image:: ../img/web-session.png